Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: QCD sum rules for the pentaquark states

-We should bear in mind that the quantum field theory does not prohibit the non-vanishing couplings of the currents $J(x)$, $J_{\mu}(x)$ and $J_{\mu\nu}(x)$ to the meson-baryon scattering states $\bar{D}\Xi_c$, $\bar{D}^*\Xi_c$, $\bar{D}_s\Sigma_c$, $\bar{D}_s^*\Sigma_c$, $J/\psi \Sigma$, $\eta_c \Sigma$, $\cdots$ if they have the isospin, spin and parity.
-We choose the local five-quark currents, see Eqs.\eqref{Current-12}-\eqref{Current-52}, and the conventional mesons (M) and baryons (B) are spatial extended objects and have finite mean spatial sizes $\sqrt{\langle r^2\rangle} \neq 0$, and the meson-baryon pairs have large sizes $r=\sqrt{\langle r^2\rangle_M}+\sqrt{\langle r^2\rangle_B}\geq 1\,\rm{fm}$, the couplings are expected to be very small indeed \cite{WangZG-Review}.
-Direct investigations indicate that the two-hadron (meson-meson, meson-baryon, baryon-antibaryon, etc) scattering states alone cannot saturate the QCD sum rules, their net effects could be absorbed into the pole residues with a simple redefinition safely, all in all, the two-particle scattering states are of minor importance \cite{WangZG-Review,WangZG-landau-PRD,WangZG-IJMPA-Two-part}.
+We should bear in mind that the quantum field theory does not prohibit the non-vanishing couplings of the currents $J(x)$, $J_{\mu}(x)$ and $J_{\mu\nu}(x)$ to the meson-baryon scattering states $\bar{D}\Xi_c$, $\bar{D}^*\Xi_c$, $\bar{D}_s\Sigma_c$, $\bar{D}_s^*\Sigma_c$, $J/\psi \Sigma$, $\eta_c \Sigma$, $\cdots$ if they have the isospin, spin and parity, according to the Firez transformation (see Eq.\eqref{Firez-Trans}) and related discussions.
+We choose the local five-quark currents, see Eqs.\eqref{Current-12}-\eqref{Current-52}, while the conventional mesons (M) and baryons (B) are spatial extended objects and have finite mean spatial sizes $\sqrt{\langle r^2\rangle} \neq 0$, and the meson-baryon pairs (or loose molecular states from the quark models, heavy meson/baryon chiral theory) have large sizes $r=\sqrt{\langle r^2\rangle_M}+\sqrt{\langle r^2\rangle_B}\geq 1\,\rm{fm}$, the couplings are expected to be very small indeed \cite{WangZG-Review}.
+Direct investigations indicate that the two-hadron (meson-meson, meson-baryon, baryon-antibaryon, etc) scattering states alone cannot saturate the QCD sum rules, their net effects could be absorbed into the pole residues with a simple redefinition safely.
+All in all, the two-particle scattering states are of minor importance in the QCD sum rules if we choose local five-quark currents \cite{WangZG-Review,WangZG-landau-PRD,WangZG-IJMPA-Two-part}.

 Then we routinely obtain the spectral densities through dispersion relation,